Tragedy of the commons: Privatization

 One solution for some resources is to convert common good into private property (Coase 1960), giving the new owner an incentive to enforce its sustainability.
 Libertarians and classical liberals cite the tragedy of the commons as an example of what happens when Lockean property rights to homestead resources are prohibited by a government.
-They argue that the solution to the tragedy of the commons is to allow individuals to take over the property rights of a resource, that is, to privatize it.
+They argue that the solution to the tragedy of the commons is to allow individuals to take over the property rights of a resource, that is, to privatise it.

 In England, this solution was attempted in the inclosure acts.
-According to Karl Marx in Das Kapital, this solution leads to increasing numbers of people being pushed into smaller and smaller pockets of common land which has yet to be privatised, thereby merely displacing and exacerbating the problem while putting an increasing number of people in precarious situations.
+According to Karl Marx in Das Kapital, this solution leads to increasing numbers of people being pushed into smaller and smaller pockets of common land that has yet to be privatised, thereby merely displacing and exacerbating the problem while putting an increasing number of people in precarious situations.
 Economic historian Bob Allen coined the term "Engels' pause" to describe the period from 1790 to 1840, when British working-class wages stagnated and per-capita gross domestic product expanded rapidly during a technological upheaval.

 Regulation

 In a typical example, governmental regulations can limit the amount of a common good that is available for use by any individual.
 Permit systems for extractive economic activities including mining, fishing, hunting, livestock raising, and timber extraction are examples of this approach.
 Similarly, limits to pollution are examples of governmental intervention on behalf of the commons.
-This idea is used by the United Nations Moon Treaty, Outer Space Treaty and Law of the Sea Treaty as well as the UNESCO World Heritage Convention (treaty) which involves the international law principle that designates some areas or resources the Common Heritage of Mankind.
+This idea is used by the United Nations Moon Treaty, Outer Space Treaty, and Law of the Sea Treaty, as well as the UNESCO World Heritage Convention (treaty), which involves the international law principle that designates some areas or resources the Common Heritage of Mankind.

 German historian Joachim Radkau thought Hardin advocates strict management of common goods via increased government involvement or international regulation bodies.
-An asserted impending "tragedy of the commons" is frequently warned of as a consequence of the adoption of policies which restrict private property and espouse expansion of public property.
+An asserted impending "tragedy of the commons" is frequently warned of as a consequence of the adoption of policies that restrict private property and espouse expansion of public property.

 Giving legal rights of personhood to objects in nature is another proposed solution.
 The idea of giving land a legal personality is intended to enable the democratic system of the rule of law to allow for prosecution, sanction, and reparation for damage to the earth.
 For example, this has been put into practice in Ecuador in the form of a constitutional principle known as "Pacha Mama" (Mother Earth).